 Legal Requirements for Driving in Ireland

-At the time of rental, all drivers must produce a valid driver’s license and two proofs of address including photographic identification.
-All overseas renters require a passport as well as a driver’s license.
+At the time of rental, all drivers must produce a valid driver’s licence and two proofs of address including photographic identification.
+All overseas renters require a passport as well as a driver’s licence.

 Cross Border Regulations

 Renters are allowed to travel within Ireland and Northern Ireland.